NethanLinggar/Telkom-Task-1-Chapter-2/README.md

   http://localhost:8000/addadress?id=user_id**\*\***\***\*\***

-  The Address array is limited to two values home and work address more than two address is not acceptable
+  The Address array is limited to two values home and work address more than two address is not acceptable.

 ```json
 {